khulnasoft-lab/design.khulnasoft.com/contents/components/tree.md

 #### Branch

 Branches are directly related to tree trunks.
-Their title directly refers to the tree trunk title.
-Expanding a branch element would unveil a leaf.
+Expanding a branch element would unveil a leaf, if leaves are present.

 #### Leaf